juice-shop/pwning-juice-shop/part1/challenges.md

 perform harmful attacks on unsuspecting visitors.

-For safety reasons all potentially dangerous challenges are disabled (along with their underlying vulnerabilities) in containerized environments.
-By default, this applies to Docker and Heroku.
-These challenges are marked as 'unavailable' in the scoreboard as can be seen in the screenshot above.
+For safety reasons all potentially dangerous challenges are disabled (along with their underlying vulnerabilities) when a containerized environment is detected.
+By default, this applies to Docker, Heroku, and Gitpod.
+Dangerous challenges are marked as 'unavailable' in the scoreboard as can be seen in the screenshot above.